cancervariants/gene-normalization/docs/source/normalization.rst

 Normalized gene records are constructed by merging known data from all associated gene records.
 For array-like fields (e.g. aliases, cross-references to entries in other data sources), data from all sources are simply combined.
 For scalar-like fields (e.g. the gene's symbol), the value is selected from an individual source record according to the priority assigned to the source.

 Normalized records are structured as `Gene Descriptors <https://vrsatile.readthedocs.io/en/latest/>`_ in conformance with the `GA4GH VRSATILE Standard <https://vrsatile.readthedocs.io/en/latest/>`_.
-The normalized gene concept is provided as a value object, and additional metadata is deposited as a label, xrefs, alternate labels, as well as Extensions for more complex data (such as loci and gene type).
+The normalized gene concept is provided as a value object, and additional metadata is deposited as a label, xrefs, alternate labels, as well as Extensions for more complex information (such as loci and gene type).